stevecrozz/lithostech.com/_posts/2008-07-15-analyzing-the-risk-of-an-online-news-operation.markdown

 tags: []
 comments: []
 ---
+{% responsive_image path: static/img/full/2008/risk-board-game.jpg alt:
-{% picture thumbnail-left 2008/risk-board-game.jpg alt="Closeup of risk, the board game" %}

-It's no secret that newspaper classified ad revenues have fallen dramatically since craigslist became a major player in that market.
+"Closeup of risk, the board game" class: "img-float-left" %} It's no secret that newspaper classified ad revenues have fallen dramatically since craigslist became a major player in that market.
 David Boardman, executive editor for the Seattle Times wrote a [column](http://seattletimes.nwsource.com/html/localnews/2004423461_boardman18.html) claiming that in 2000 classifieds made up as much as 50% of total ad revenue for the company.
 This year, that number has fallen to 20%.
 In